 As Pro-VC for Climate Change he is responsible for the ACDI and the coordination of cutting-edge research and teaching at UCT on the twin issues of low carbon and climate resilient development, from a strongly African perspective.
 The ACDI draws on the intellectual capital of the range of disciplines at UCT and external collaborators, to create the largest concentration of expertize in climate and development in Africa.

-Professor New has a BSc Hons in Geology from UCT, an MPhil in Environment and Development from Cambridge, and a PhD in Geography from Cambridge.
-Prior to his current posts, he was, from 1999-2011 Lecturer, Reader and then Professor of Climate Science at the School of Geography, University of Oxford, and from 1995-1999 Senior Research Fellow at the Climatic Research Unit, University of East Anglia.
+Mark has a BSc Hons in Geology from UCT, an MPhil in Environment and Development from Cambridge, and a PhD in Geography from Cambridge.
+Prior to his current posts, he was, a lecturer, reader and then Professor of Climate Science at the School of Geography, University of Oxford from 1999 to 2011.
+He was then a Senior Research Fellow at the Climatic Research Unit at University of East Anglia from 1995 to 1999.

-Prof New has consulted and advised a range of organisations on climate and development issues, including the World Bank, the Asian and African Development Banks, DfID, USAID, and WWF.
+Mark has consulted and advised a range of organizations on climate and development issues, including the World Bank, the Asian and African Development Banks, DfID, USAID, and WWF.
 He has worked in a range of countries including: South Africa, Lesotho, Botswana, Namibia, Mozambique, Zambia, Rwanda, India, Nepal, Peru, Chile, Brazil, and several Caribbean states.

 He sits on the SA Global Change Science Committee, the Africa Future Earth Science Committee, is on the editorial board of Environmental Research Letters, and has served on various other science committees and reference groups.